grzesiek-galezowski/tdd-ebook/manuscript/257_ValueObjects_GeneralTopics.md

-[^wecoulduseextensionmethods]: The difference between Jva dn C# here is that C# supports operator overloading whereas Java does not.
-By the way, I could use extension methods to make the example even more idiomatic, but I don't want to go to far in the land of specific language idioms to leave the code readable for the wider audience.
+[^wecoulduseextensionmethods]: I could use extension methods to make the example even more idiomatic, e.g. to be able to write `5.Dollars()`, but I don't want to go to far in the land of idioms specific to any language, because my goal is an audience wider than just C# programmers.

 [^atmafilesystem]: this example uses a library called Atma Filesystem: TODO hyperlink to nuget